gouravkhator/stran/server/README.md

     - [ ] Do API testing using Postman or other automation api testing tools.
     - [ ] Save the API testing Postman requests/collections and tests in the `server` folder and push that to github too, without exposing Postman collections' environment variables.

-## Some IPFS Data added via code
+## Sample IPFS Data added via code

 * [Random Data #1](https://ipfs.io/ipfs/QmdRqHHVdU92TteMfNxrqQwbShLvysxXTuVjEQA2577Evf)

-## Some notes for developers

-* IPFS WebUI: Port 5001
-* IPFS Daemon Service: Port 8080
-* Nodejs Server: Port 8081
-* Client Frontend: Port 3000

 ## Some issues faced in the past